SUPPORTING YOUNG PEOPLE (& FAMILIES)

 Our highly experienced coaching team are able to access our therapeutic equine herd to harness the power of Equine Facilitated Learning.
 This enables each family member to recognise their part in the family dynamics, allowing them to gently raise self-awareness, reframe unhelpful perceptions and take positive actions to enable sustainable desired change.

 The process is highly supportive whilst at times challenging.
 Our coaching methods are advanced, we encompass a conscious and skilled balance of support and challenge to ensure that we are always working at a transformational level.
 We believe that by committing to the very highest level of coaching practice, we are then are able to serve our clients to the best of our abilities and for the greater good of all.

 EAST HALL SCHOOL

-We are delighted to announce that we have successfully passed the pre-opening OFSTED inspection process and are now making final preparations before opening East Hall School in the Autumn term 2023.
+We are delighted to announce that we have have an alliance with East Hall School who have successfully passed the pre-opening OFSTED inspection process.

-We are now taking admission enquiries.
-Please contact us for a referral pack and for more information.
+They are now taking admission enquiries.
+Please contact them for a referral pack and for more information.